slouchart/pyimath/README.md

 - exponentiation by a positive integer

 Rings (Gaussian integers, Polynomials) support:
-- euclidean division a.k.a divmod (// and %)
+- euclidean division a.k.a `divmod` (// and %)
 - GCD

 Fields support:
 - true division
 - Frobenius reciprocal
 - floor division (//) and modulo (%) are supported but default respectively to true division(/) and zero

+## Installation
+Download the sources, unzip them, change your current directory and execute:

+    python setup.py install

+You may wish to run the test suite before:

+    python setup.py test

+This `imath` has not been registered with the Python Package Index yet and `pip install imath` installs something completely different.

 ## Usage